 Community fund

-The Community Fund is only available for new projects led by people based or operating solely or mainly within North Yorkshire and the City of York.
+The Community Fund is available for new projects focussed on improving community and personal safety in North Yorkshire and the City of York.
 Funds from £500 up to £20,000 are available.

-In 2018/19 250,000 was awarded, including:
+In 2018/19 £250,000 was awarded, including: